artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 > These are the families of Noah's sons, according to their genealogies, in their nations; and from these the nations spread abroad on the earth after the flood.
 > - Genesis 10.32, NRSV

-Hesiod depicts most of creation as a sexual act, similar to the *Enuma Elish.*  Other traditions conceptualize creation through speech.
+After the first few generations, Hesiod depicts creation as a sexual act, similar to the *Enuma Elish.*  Other traditions conceptualize creation through speech.
 For example, Genesis 1.3 states "Then God said, 'Let there be light' and there was light."
 Still others conceptualize creation through material acts.
 For example, Genesis 2.7 states "then the Lord God formed man from the dust of the ground, and breathed into his nostrils the breath of life."

 Sex, speech, and craftsmanship are all creative acts in human life, so it is natural that humans would project them backwards to the creation of the world (and the gods).
-Creation

 Hesiod presents three types of gods:

-1. Personified gods that were worshiped (e.g., Zeus, Aphrodite, Athena)
+1. Personified gods that were worshiped (e.g., Zeus and Athena)
 2. Personified gods that were not worshiped (e.g., Atlas)
-3. Gods which represent abstractions (e.g., Dawn, Neglect, Pretences)
+3. Gods which represent abstractions (e.g., Dawn, Strife, and Talk)

 It seemed natural to the Greeks to represent abstract concepts as gods, since they are invisible and immortal.

-Marduk has many similarities with Zeus.
-Both were sky gods who lead a fight over and older generation of gods to become the leading god.

-There are also similarities between the *Theogony* and Hittite myths (in particular, the castration story), as well as similarities the Vedas (the three Gods, Zeus, Poseidon, and Hades dividing the earth).
+## Misogyny

-Hesiod was misogynistic, like most other ancient Mesopotamians:
+Hesiod was misogynistic:

 > From her [Pandora] is the race of female women,
 > The deadly race and population of women,